Gamma Piscium: Naming

+Gamma Piscium (Latinized from γ Piscium) is the star's Bayer designation.

+In Chinese astronomy, 霹靂 (Pī Lì), meaning Thunderbolt, refers to an asterism consisting of γ Piscium, β Piscium, θ Piscium, ι Piscium and ω Piscium.
+Consequently, the Chinese name for γ Piscium itself is 霹靂二 (Pī Lì èr, the Second Star of Thunderbolt.)
+However, many of the Chinese constellations have changed over time, and γ Piscium was originally part of Yún Yǔ (Cloud and Rain, 雲雨).
+The IAU Working Group on Star Names approved the name Yunyu for this star on 17 September 2026; the name Pili was assigned to ω Piscium.

+Properties

 Gamma Piscium moves across the sky at three-quarters of an arcsecond per year, which at 135 light years corresponds to 153 kilometers per second.
 This suggests it is a visitor from another part of the Milky Way Galaxy; in astronomical terms, it will quickly leave the vicinity of the Sun.
 Its metallicity is only one-fourth that of the Sun, and visitors from outside the thin disk that composes the Milky Way tend to be metal-poor.
 Gamma Piscium is part of the asterism known as the "circlet of Pisces."